nearform/graphql-auto-federate/README.md

 ( gateway ) --> ( federated "proxy" service ) --> ( original service )
 ```

-`graphql-auto-federate` discovers as much information as possible from the original service schema, but additional information is typically required for working federation.
+`graphql-auto-federate` discovers as much information as possible from the original service schema, but additional information is typically required for a working federated service.

 This can be achieved by specifying `__resolveReference` resolvers and directives for entity types (see [options](#options)).